RETURNING TO BALANCE: Climate Change and a Vision for Alaska

 We are reaching out to you - Alaskans - to share your story with us to elevate real-life experiences of climate change.

 Everyone has a climate story to tell.
 From flooding and erosion of our riverbanks, changing fish camp stories, wildfires, unfamiliar migration patterns, rapid change in hunting areas to growing our own food sources.
 Alaska is warming at a rate twice as fast as the rest of the world and our action is needed now.
 Leave your story in NPA's climate story bank and together, let's push Alaska leadership to take bold action on Climate Justice.
+Your stories will be shared with decision makers so they are able to hear directly from you.
 Quyana, Taikuu, Gunalchéesh, Háw'aa, Mahsí' choo, Qagaasakung, Thank You.

 Native Peoples Action strives to provide Alaska Native communities and our traditional values with a voice at all levels of policy making.
 Our mission to protect our traditional ways of life and homelands is in direct threat because of the climate state of emergency.
 Our Indigenous people have upheld a natural stewardship with our homelands that goes back to creation, since time immemorial.